erikrose/peep/README.rst

 Version History
 ===============

+0.7
+  Make some practical tweaks for projects which bootstrap their trust chains by checking a tarball of peep into their source trees.

+  * Start supporting versions of pip back to 0.6.2 (released in January 2010).
+    This way, you can deploy trustworthily on old versions of RHEL just by checking a tarball of peep into your source tree and pip-installing it; you don't have to check in pip itself or go to the bother of unpacking the peep tarball and running ``python setup.py install`` from your deploy script.
+  * Remove the explicit dependency on pip.
+This is so a blithe call to ``pip install peep.tar.gz`` without ``--no-deps`` doesn't go out and pull an untrusted package from PyPI.
+Instead, we scream at runtime if pip is absent or too old.
+Fail safe.

 0.6
   * Add ``peep hash`` subcommand.
   * Require pip>=1.2, as lower versions have a bug that causes a crash on